joques/pervasive/README.md

 # Coffee Script

 Who can really resist coffeescript these days?
 There is a coffee-script port of Pervasive coming out soon.
-Check it out.
+The new coffeescript port is available in pervasive_coffee

 ### Author